scottlawsonbc/audio-reactive-led-strip/README.md

 DEVICE = 'pi'
 USE_GUI = False
 DISPLAY_FPS = False
-N_PIXELS = 142
+N_PIXELS = 144
 MIC_RATE = 48000
 FPS = 50
 ```

-I'm using the standalone Raspberry Pi with a 142 LED strip (it had 144 but I had to remove two since they were broken).
+I'm using the standalone Raspberry Pi with a 144 LED strip.
 The USB Microphone that I'm using has a rate of 48000 hz.
 And I turned the FPS down to 50 but i was easily getting 90 FPS without issues.

-I'm also using this headless so the GUI and FPS have been turned off for better perofrmance.
+I'm also using this headless so the GUI and FPS have been turned off for better performance.

 ### `visualization.py` has been edited as follows: